zlatnaspirala/visual-ts-game-engine/readme.md

    Main file : app.ts
  - src/libs/ is common and smart pack of classes, interfaces etc. easy access.
  - server/ folder is fully indipendent server size.
+I use one git repo but consider '/server' represent standalone application.
+There's server package.json independently from client part also config is not the common.
+   I just like it like that.

 <pre>